Warsaw Pact invasion of Czechoslovakia: Invasion and intervention

 As the operation at the airport continued, columns of tanks and motorized rifle troops headed toward Prague and other major centers, meeting almost no resistance.
-Despite the fact that the Czechoslovak People's Army was one of the most advanced militaries in the Eastern Block, it failed to effectively resist the invasion due to its lack of an independent chain of command and the government's fears that it would side with the invaders as the Hungarian People's Army did during the Hungarian Revolution of 1956.
+Despite the fact that the Czechoslovak People's Army was one of the most advanced militaries in the Eastern Bloc, it failed to effectively resist the invasion due to its lack of an independent chain of command and the government's fears that it would side with the invaders as the Hungarian People's Army did during the Hungarian Revolution of 1956.
 The Czechoslovak People's Army was utterly defeated by the Warsaw Pact armies.

 During the attack of the Warsaw Pact armies, 137 Czechs and Slovaks were killed, and hundreds were wounded.
-Alexander Dubček called upon his people to resist.
-With the Czechoslovak Army suffering defeat after defeat, the people resorted to individual resistance.
+Alexander Dubček called upon his people not to resist.
 The Central Committee, including Dubček, hunkered down at its headquarters as Soviet forces seized control of Prague.
 Eventually, paratroopers cut the building's telephone lines and stormed the building.
 Dubček was promptly arrested by the KGB and taken to Moscow along with several of his colleagues.
 Dubček and most of the reformers were returned to Prague on 27 August, and Dubček retained his post as the party's first secretary until he was forced to resign in April 1969 following the Czechoslovak Hockey Riots.

 The invasion was followed by a wave of emigration, largely of highly qualified people, unseen before and stopped shortly after (estimate: 70,000 immediately, 300,000 in total).
 Western countries allowed these people to immigrate without complications.